The domain cost me a whooping $18.00/yr on AWS, and involved a couple hours of registration and migration.

 So unsurprisingly, a newly created cloudfront distribution, using the reference AWS implementation, fails miserably when it comes to security headers.

 I guess the reason is that HTTP headers are very site-dependant.
-Had Cloudfront done it automatically, it might have broken a majority of sites And implementing headers is one thing, fixing the underlying problem is another.
+Had Cloudfront done it automatically, it might have broken a majority of sites And implementing headers is one thing, but fixing the underlying problem is another — totally bigger problem.

 But what security headers to implement?